DeimosLabs/dirt/README.md

 # DIRT - Delt's Impulse Response Tool

-A simple, open-source sinewave sweep generator, recorder, and deconvolver.
+A simple, open-source deconvolver/IR extractor, sinewave sweep generator and recorder.
 In its simplest usage, takes two sinewave sweeps, one generated (dry) and the other (wet) recorded through a cab, reverb, etc. and outputs an impulse response.

 Compiles and installs with cmake.
-Required libraries: libsndfile, libfftw3, (for JACK support) libjack.
+Required libraries: libsndfile, libfftw3, and (for JACK support) libjack.
 If you have libjack installed, to explicitly disable it use:
 ```
 cmake -DDONT_USE_JACK=on [wherver/is/src/dirt]
 ```